HunterZepp24/HunterZepp24/README.md

 > I'll be back.

 ## Bio
-Hi, I'm Hunter.
-I'm a Visual Communication Design major at Eastern Washington University who's also studying for a UX certificate.
-I’ve always had a creative mind and when I discovered design in high school, I was hooked immediately and have been ever since.
-I love the idea of creating something that serves a purpose, and design gives me the opportunity to do just that.
+Hey there!
+I'm Hunter, a recent graduate from Eastern Washington University.
+In addition to earning my Bachelor's Degree in Visual Communication Design, I have also earned a User Experience Certificate.
+Ever since I discovered design in high school, I've been completely hooked.
+I’ve always had creative mind, and design became the perfect outlet to utilize it.
+What I love most is the ability to create something that has a real purpose.
+Design allows me to bring ideas to life and make a meaningful impact.

 <!--I’m someone who also has a wide range of interests.
 I love cars, video games, and pretty much all things 80s.
 I also love nerdy things like Star Wars, Harry Potter, Comics, and Dungeons & Dragons.-->